 Brock earned his bachelor's degree from Union in 2001 and later received his master's from Union in 2003.

-In 2005, Brock married the former Liannie Parahoo, and the couple resides in Barbourville and has one daughter, Evianna Makaela.
+In 2005, Brock married the former Liannie Parahoo, and the couple resides in Barbourville and has two daughters - Evianna Makaela and Amara Grace.

-Jonathan Shaw, a former Union College standout goalie, enters his third season as an assistant coach in the Bulldogs men's soccer program.
+Jonathan Shaw, a former Union College standout goalie, enters his fourth season as an assistant coach in the Bulldogs men's soccer program.

 In his senior season of 2010, Shaw was named to the All-AAC First Team at goalkeeper for the second straight year.
 In his career, he was named NAIA National Player of the Week on two occasions (is the only player in program history to do so), and was a three-time AAC Defensive Player of the Week.